Transparency-in-the-non-profit-sector/nedextract/README.md

 ## Contributing

-If you want to contribute to the development of auto_extract, have a look at the [contribution guidelines](CONTRIBUTING.md).
+If you want to contribute to the development of nedextract, have a look at the [contribution guidelines](CONTRIBUTING.md).
 <br/><br/>